giorgio-bendoni/giorgio-bendoni.github.io/issuesin_handbook.md

 <hr>
 The module is delivered via a combination of workshops over two teaching blocks.
 <br>
-**Lectures** concentrate on introducing concepts,theories, information and practices relevant to international banking and financial instruments.<br>
+**Video lectures** concentrate on introducing concepts, theories, information and practices.<br>
-**Seminars** are structured to develop an understanding of the material introduced in the lectures, to offer opportunities for formative assessment in practicing techniques introduced in the lectures and to critically review contemporary issues.
+**Workshops** are structured to develop an understanding of the material introduced in the lectures, to offer opportunities for formative assessment in practicing techniques introduced in the lectures and to critically review contemporary issues.
 <br>

 <h5>Assessment</h5>